-Nadal returns to tour with 3-set win over Sock in Washington
+With painful foot, Nadal tops Sock at Washington in return

 After that, Nadal said his body needed to rest and recover from the grueling clay-court circuit.
 In the meantime, Djokovic pulled even with Nadal and Roger Federer at 20 major championships apiece, so the Big Three share the men’s record heading into the U.S. Open, where play begins Aug.
 30.

-If getting match-ready ahead of the trip to Flushing Meadows is of primary importance, Nadal did get an opportunity to try to shake off some rust against Sock, an American ranked only 192nd now but a former member of the top 10 in singles and owner of three Grand Slam titles in men’s doubles.
+If getting match-ready ahead of the trip to Flushing Meadows is of primary importance, Nadal did get an opportunity to try to shake off some rust against Sock, an American who is a former member of the top 10 in singles and owner of three Grand Slam titles in men’s doubles.

 After getting broken to trail 4-3 in the second set, then again to go down 1-0 in the third, a deficit that would reach 3-1, Nadal reverted to his best self.